 Another section raises goosebumps on me:

-technical and biometric standards based on best practices and consistent with international standards for the issuance, authentication, validation, and repudiation of travel documents, including--
+technical and biometric standards based on best practices and consistent with international standards for the issuance, authentication, validation, and repudiation of travel documents, including--There's Ruth Bader Ginsburg's favorite injection into American Law - the International Community.

 (i) passports;